 Volkswagen assigns US$25 billion in battery orders in electric car drive

+Volkswagen has selected partners to provide battery cells and related technology worth around 20 billion euros (US$24.7 billion) for electric-vehicle (EV) projects in Europe and China, pushing ahead with a shift to zero-emission cars.

-BERLIN: Volkswagen has picked partners to provide battery cells and related technology worth around 20 billion euros (US$25 billion) for its growing electric car program, adding further pressure on U.S. pioneer Tesla .
+BERLIN: Volkswagen has picked partners to provide battery cells and related technology worth around 20 billion euros (US$25 billion) for its growing electric car programme, adding further pressure on U.S. pioneer Tesla.

 Until its "dieselgate" emissions scandal was revealed two and a half years ago, Europe's largest automaker had been slow to embrace electric cars.